Photo by Aubrey Additon: Arapahoe basin from Sout...

 Most of the reported climbs are accessible from the Fourth of July trailhead.
 Arrive early to secure a parking spot.
 To reach the trailhead, head south through Nederland on Colo 119 and take the right turn for Eldora.
 Continue for a little over 3 miles, forking to the right past the turn for the Eldora Ski Area, heading instead toward the small town of Eldora.
 Head west through Eldora for approximately 1.5 miles on a dirt road to another fork.
 Take the right fork and continue up the dirt road (slightly rough in spots) for another 4.5 miles or so to the trailhead parking lot.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mount Neva:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mount Neva: